 NOTE: For use of wireless functionality, only use supported wireless accessories.
-For further guidance NOTE: For use of wireless functionality, only account any regarding pairing, etc., please refer to the user guide of the relevant wireless accessory.
+For further guidance L regarding pairing, etc., please refer to the user guide of the relevant wireless accessory.

-(General precautions
+General precautions

 - 1. When wireless function is activated, the device uses low-powered digitally coded transmissions in order to communicate with other wireless devices.
 Although unlikely, nearby electronic devices may be affected.
 In that case, move the hearing aid away from the affected electronic device - 2.
-Use only original consumables from the manufacturer, e.g. tubes and domes. - 3.
-Only connect your hearing aids to accessories intended and qualified to be used with your hearing aids.
+Use only original consumables from the manufacturer, e.g. tubes and molds. - 3.
+Only connect your hearing aids to accessories intended and gualified to be used with your hearing aids.